 Even if we narrow down the definition to the "observable" universe — what we can see — estimating the number of stars within it requires knowing just how big the universe is.
-The first complication is that the universe itself is expanding, and the second complication is that space-time is curved.
+The first complication is that the universe itself is expanding, and the second complication is that space-time can curve.

 To take a simple example, light from the objects farthest away from us would take approximately 13.8 billion light-years to travel to Earth, taking into account that the very youngest objects would be shrouded because light couldn't carry in the early universe.
 So the radius of the observable universe should be 13.8 billion light-years since light only has that long to reach us.

 Or should it?
 "It's a logical way to define distance, but not how a relativist defines distance," Kornreich said.
 A relativist would use a device such as a meter stick, measuring the distance along that device and then extending it as long as needed.

 This produces a different answer, which some sources define as 48 billion light-years in radius.
 Sources vary on this number, however.
-That's because space-time is curved.
+That's because space-time can curve.
 As the observer does the measurement with the meter sticks, light travels at the same time and influences the measurements.

 It's easier to count stars when they are inside galaxies, since that's where they tend to cluster, according to the Harvard and Smithsonian Center for Astrophysics.
 To even begin to estimate the number of stars, then you would need to estimate the number of galaxies and come up with some sort of an average.